apancutt/url-modify/README.md

 ## Rationale

-While the URL API simplies creating URL strings, it's difficult to cleanly mutate URL instances without creating excessive variables and/or risk modifying the original URL instance.
+While the URL API simplifies creating URL strings, it's difficult to cleanly mutate URL instances without creating excessive variables and/or risk modifying the original URL instance.

 Until the spec allows you to do something like...